tannerdolby/eleventy-photo-gallery/README.md

 * Make sure and update markdown files within `/gallery/` to reflect the image data introduced into `_data/gallery.json` for new gallery images.

 #### Serving responsive images
-Utilize the `sharpImages` function to create three resized versions of the original image.
+Use the `sharpImages` function inside `.eleventy.js` to create three resized versions of the original image.

 ```
 sharpImages("./images/road-fog.jpg");